Odoo Sign allows you to send, sign, and approve documents online, using electronic signatures.

 As soon as the Extra Authentication Step applies to a role, this validation step is requested for any field assigned to this role.

 Go to the document that needs to be signed and add the Signature field.
-Switch the role to customer (identified with itsme®), and click Validate, and Send.
+Switch to any role configured to use the feature, and click Validate and Send.

 To create and edit field types, go to.

 You can select an existing field by clicking on it, or you can Create a new one.
 First, edit the Field Name.
 Then, select a Field Type:

 Signature: users are asked to enter their signature either by drawing it, generating an automatic one based on their name, or uploading a local file (usually an image).
 Each subsequent Signature field type then reuses the data entered in the first field.

 Initial: users are asked to enter their initials, in a similar way to the Signature field.